hariscuric/CivilStructuralSimulator/README.md

 Order of diagrams is as follows: N, V minor, V major, T torsion, M major, M minor (Fx, Fy, Fz, Mx, My, Mz in element local coordinates)

 Nodal deformations of the system are stored in structure.NodalDisplacements numpy array.
-For example, to display 6 components of deformations (3 translations and 3 rotations) of 8'th element use the following command:
+For example, to display 6 components of deformations (3 translations and 3 rotations) of 8'th node use the following command:

     print(structure.NodalDisplacements[7*6:7*6+6])